oxfordBlueDevil/Painting-Classification/README.md

            metric_params=None, n_neighbors=5, p=2, weights='uniform'):
 		- F1 Score: 0.59 (+/- 0.00)

+  * After cross-validation and experimentation, the Random Forest Classifier where number of estimators is 1000 proved to have highest the F1 score of the non-deep learning classifiers we tested.
+Thus, we've chosen this RandomForestClassifier Model for our baseline model to determine whether whether an image is a Portrait painting or a Landscape painting.
+For now, we look to take on a much challenging problem.

-* We built a Neural Network with three hidden layer which each have 512 outputs.
+* For our deep learning, we only had to resize our images to 360 x 360, extracted 30 random 80 x 96 patches from the 360 x 360 images for our data preprocessing.
+After preprocessing, we built a Neural Network with three hidden layer which each have 512 outputs.
 Here are the results:

-  input                 (None, 23040)           produces   23040 outputs
+  - input                 (None, 23040)           produces   23040 outputs
-  hidden1               (None, 512)             produces     512 outputs
+  - hidden1               (None, 512)             produces     512 outputs
-  hidden2               (None, 512)             produces     512 outputs
+  - hidden2               (None, 512)             produces     512 outputs
-  hidden3               (None, 512)             produces     512 outputs
+  - hidden3               (None, 512)             produces     512 outputs
-  output                (None, 3)               produces       3 outputs
+  - output                (None, 3)               produces       3 outputs

+-------  ------------  ------------  -----------  -----------  ------
 epoch    train loss    valid loss    train/val    valid acc  dur

--------  ------------  ------------  -----------  -----------  ------
       1       0.66219       0.60958      1.08630      0.69423  41.58s
       2       0.57866       0.59109      0.97897      0.70242  40.85s
       3       0.55572       0.58235      0.95428      0.70537  37.79s